Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Enclosure Region Pursuit Winning and Coalition Reduction against One Evader

 \section{Enclosure Region Pursuit Winning and Coalition Reduction against One Evader}

 It is hard to deal with multiple pursuers against multiple evaders directly due to complicated cooperation among team members and the lack of sensible matching rules between the players of different teams \citep{RY-XD-ZS-YZ-FB:19,MC-ZZ-CJT:17,DS-VK:20,DS-VK:18}.
-As an alternative, we split the whole game into many subgames, from which cooperative strategies and matching rules are extracted, thus comprising the team strategies.
-The subgames considered in this section focus on multiple pursuers and a single evader.
+As an alternative, we split the whole game into many subgames, from which cooperative strategies and matching rules are extracted, thus comprising the team strategies. {\revise Such decomposition into subgames dates back to \cite{DL-JBC-GC-CK-MHC:05} where multi-player pursuit-evasion games were suboptimally solved based on the outcomes of all pairs of a pursuer and an evader, and was further generalised into a \emph{dynamic divide and conquer} approach \citep{VRM-PT:19}.} The subgames considered in this section focus on multiple pursuers and a single evader.

 We first introduce the following definitions and notations specialized for multiple pursuers.
 For any non-empty index set $c \in 2^{\{1,\dots,N_p\}}$, let $P_c=\{P_i \in \pteam \mid i \in c \}$ be an element of $2^{\pteam}$, and we refer to $P_c$ as a \emph{pursuit coalition} containing pursuer $P_i$ if $i \in c$.
 We denote by $X_c$ and $U_c$ the states (positions and headings) and control inputs of all pursuers in $P_c$, respectively, i.e., $X_c = \{(\bm{x}_{P_i}, \theta_{P_i})\}_{i \in c}$ and $U_c = \{ u_{P_i}\}_{i \in c}$.